The Gaggia Classic Pro has a devoted following – is this espresso machine worth it?

 The Gaggia arrived almost fully assembled.
 However, we always keep an eye out for eco-friendly packaging, and this wasn't very green.
 It comes with lots of polystyrene and plastic, which is hard to recycle.

 To get the machine ready to work, you need to fill the reservoir.
-This is at the back of the machine and you can't remove it, so you need to fill a jug with water and pour into the top and back of the Gaggia.
+This is at the back of the machine and you can't remove it, so you need to fill a jug with water and pour it into the top and back of the Gaggia.
 Please be careful though, because the plug for the Gaggia is next to the reservoir.
-I accidentally got a little pour-happy and some of the water spilt over the plug.
+I accidentally got a little pour-happy and some of the water spilled over the plug.
 This is a kettle plug, so it's safe and nothing bad happened, but I can't imagine that you should make a habit of it.

 Who would it suit?